KempnerInstitute/kempner-hpc-handbook/kempner_hpc_handbook/scalability/distributed_computing.md

 ## When One Computer is Not Enough

 Often times the computational resources of a single node are not enough to solve a problem in a reasonable amount of time.
 This can be due to data size or limitations of compute, where more CPUs or GPUs are required than are available on a single node.
 In these cases, it is necessary to distribute the computation across multiple nodes on a shared network.
 In HPC and ML contexts, there is also typically shared storage and a scheduler that manages the allocation of resources to ease the work of coordinating distributed jobs.
-Distributed computing provides a means to massively scale up cp computation but also introduces a number of complexities and challenges.
+Distributed computing provides a means to massively scale up computation but also introduces a number of complexities and challenges.
 Distributed computing is a broad topic and an entire field of research in its own right.
 This chapter will provide an overview of the basic concepts and tools for distributed computing in the context of HPC and ML, with a particular focus on working on a SLURM managed cluster.

 ## How Slurm Handles Multinode Jobs

 To request a multinode job, there a number of `sbatch`/`salloc` flags available to the user.
-All these flags can be reviwed in the slurm offocial documentation but the key considerations are the number of nodes and the number of tasks.
+Read more about [`sbatch`](https://slurm.schedmd.com/sbatch.html) and [`salloc`](https://slurm.schedmd.com/salloc.html) on SLURM official documentation.
 When requesting resources it is also important to consider whether the resources being requested are allocated on a per node or per task basis.
 The key flags for multinode jobs are:

 - `-N` or `--nodes`: The number of nodes to request for the job.
 This cannot be greater than the number of tasks requested.
 - `-n` or `--ntasks`: The number of tasks to request for the job.
 This can be greater than the number of nodes requested, in which case multiple tasks will be run on each node.
 This can also be made to vary with the number of nodes using the `--ntasks-per-node` flag.
 - `-c`: This is the number of CPUs per task.
-This is a per task resource, and the total number of CPUs requested for the job is `--ntasks` * `-c`.
+This is a per task resource, and the total number of CPUs requested for the job is `--ntasks` $\times$ `-c`.
 If the task per node description is uneven then the total number of CPUs will be different on each node.
 Note that all allocated CPUs on the job headnode will be available to the batch script and that task resource limitation will only be enforced on tasks initialized with `srun`.
 - `--mem`: The amount of memory to request per node.
 Note that this is per node and not per task.
 Therefore the memory  allocated on each node will be shared by all tasks
 - `--gres`: This flag can be used to request GPUs or other specialized resources.
 The resources requested with this flag are per node, and the number of resources requested will be shared by all tasks on the node.
 When there are multiple tasks on a node trying to divide GPUs, GPU selection will typically be done based on the local rank of the task.
 Frameworks like Pytorch handle this automatically.

 When a multinode job is submitted, slurm will allocate the requested resources and then run the job script on the head node.
-The ther nodes will be allocated but will be unused unless a task is started on them by using `srun`.
+The other nodes will be allocated but will be unused unless a task is started on them by using `srun`.
 In theory tasks can also be started on other nodes through directly sshing into the node and running the task, but this is not recommended as it bypasses the slurm scheduler and can lead to resource contention and other issues.
 The head node is the node with a rank of 0, and the other nodes are numbered sequentially.
 The tasks are also numbered sequentially within each node.
 The environment variables `SLURM_NODEID` and `SLURM_PROCID` can be used to determine the node and task rank of a given task.

 ### What is a "Task"?